amfl/short-circuit/README.md

 ## Goals

+- Give myself a fun project to work on
 - Provide users with:
   - The bare minimum required components to be Turing complete
   - A graphical, tile-based editor which can be used to design a system without